tayapro/twizy/README.md

 # Project Description

-tWIZY is a CLI-based quiz game that challenges players with a variety of common questions.
-Players can earn points by answering questions correctly to achieve high scores, with the goal of becoming a champion on the leaderboard.
+tWIZY is a CLI-based quiz game that challenges players with various common questions.
+Players can earn points by answering questions correctly to achieve high scores, and to become a champion on the leaderboard.

-The tWIZY application uses the Python curses library, which is perfect for creating a command-line interface (CLI) quiz game.
-Curses helps manage the screen and handle user input, making it easy to create a dynamic and interactive experience.
+The tWIZY application uses the Python curses library, perfect for creating a command-line interface (CLI) quiz game.
+Curses help manage the screen and handle user input, making it easy to create a dynamic and interactive experience.
 It allows for a clean and organized display, refreshing the screen with each new user action, such as selecting answers or navigating menus.

-The game uses Google Sheets as a database to store both the quiz questions and the records of top players.
+The game uses Google Sheets as a database to store the quiz questions and the records of top players.
 This setup allows for easy updates and management of data.

 tWIZY game is deployed on Heroku, making it accessible and convenient for players to enjoy from anywhere.